 |Guide Fee (for Candongao peak only)||Php150.00|

+When is the best time to visit?
+Sunrise or Sunset?
 All three peaks offer a scenic view during sunrise and sunset.
 However, during rainy season, sunrise can be difficult to capture as dense fogs are expected to blanket around the thickets of the hills.
-Sunset, on the other hand, can be observed all year round depending on the weather.
+Sunset, on the other hand, can be observed all-year round depending on the weather.
 For best experience, visit the peak during summer for a greater chance of seeing both sunrise and sunset.

 Tips for Campers:

 Bring portable stoves for cooking as bonfires are highly discouraged.
 Pack food, water and extra batteries for your flashlights, it gets really dark at the area.

 - Check the weather forecast before going.
 A muddy and slippery trail on a rainy day can be dangerous.